StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Type: Boolean
 - Unit: -
 - Is mutable: No
-- Description:
+- Description: A boolean value to control whether to enable the pageindex of parquet file to improve performance. true indicates enabling pageindex, and false indicates disabling it.
-- Introduced in: -
+- Introduced in: v3.3
 -->

 <!--